Equity-Focused Teaching

 Academic Belonging

-• Actively learning about and addressing patterns of inequity that impact representation and a sense of belonging in your discipline
+• Actively learn about and address patterns of inequity that impact representation and a sense of belonging in your discipline and your institution.

-• Paying attention to participation patterns in your classroom and intentionally creating new pathways for students to contribute and engage
+• Pay attention to participation patterns in your classroom and intentionally create new pathways for students to contribute and engage.

-• Developing practices that validate prior knowledge as legitimate and necessary as opposed to additive
+• Develop practices that validate prior knowledge as legitimate and necessary as opposed to additive.

 • Additional Equity-focused Teaching Strategies for Academic Belonging